UKHomeOffice/engineering-guidance-and-standards/.github/ISSUE_TEMPLATE/propose-a-new-standard.md

 ---
 name: Propose a new standard
-about: Propose a new standard
+about: Add documentation for a new standard
 title: ''
 labels: ''
 assignees: ''